moses-codes/moses-codes/README.md

 ### Hello!
-I'm Steven Moses (😄he/him), a software engineer 👨🏾‍💻, avid concert-goer🎤, literary fiction fan📚, and proud guitar noodler🎸, currently developing full-stack web apps for small businesses in the SF Bay Area.
+I'm Steven Moses (😄he/him), a software engineer 👨🏾‍💻, avid concert-goer🎤, literary fiction fan📚, and proud guitar noodler🎸.

-As a freelance musician I lived a life that was busy.
-I made the switch to software engineering over the pandemic and have launched a multitude of successful full stack projects!

-Take a gander @ some of my projects:
+Before 2020 I was a freelance musician, working with hundreds of people to bring countless ideas to life.
+I've taken that creativity & team-oriented spirit to the world of software, creating real projects that help others.
+Take a gander:

 - 📚 ReadingTime - a habit tracker to help schedule daily reading.
 Helped me read over 100 books in 2023, because reading is what?
 [FUNDAMENTAL!](https://readingtime-nextjs.vercel.app/)
 - 🔎 MeepleMatch - a board game finder for nerds.
 [No more analysis paralysis on game night!](https://meeplematch-blush.vercel.app/en)